It’s Christmassing! Well, almost 😉

-The new 2016 version of our Christmas Market book is available as eBook.
-It has new markets and some changed reviews.
+The 2017 edition of our Christmas Market book – Vienna and beyond – is available as eBook.

 When I started blogging about Christmas markets in winter 2012, I never thought it would become a book, let alone I would be publishing a second edition three years later.